kazeulo/The-Land-of-Ice-and-Fire/README.md

 3. Progress through levels by defeating enemies.
 4. Use the tavern strategically before facing the Night King.

+## Testing

+The game includes basic testing to ensure functionality and gameplay mechanics work as expected.
+You can run tests before playing to verify that everything is functioning properly.

+To run the tests, execute the provided test suite or run the game normally and follow prompts to check gameplay features.

-## Installation & Running the Game
+### Installation & Running the Game

 1. Clone or download the repository.
 2. Ensure you have Java installed.
-3. Compile and run the game using the Main class.
+3. Compile and run the game using `run.bat`.
+4. (Optional) Run the test suite to verify game functionality before playing.